fluencelabs/gitbook-docs/js-sdk/2_basics.md

 # Setting up aqua compiler

-Let's put aqua described earlier into `aqua\hello-world.aqua` file.
+Let's put aqua described earlier into `aqua/hello-world.aqua` file.
 You probably want to keep the generated TypeScript in the same directory with other typescript files, usually `src`.
-Let's create the `src\_aqua` directory for that.
+Let's create the `src/_aqua` directory for that.

 The overall project structure looks like this: